starship/starship/docs/config/README.md

 The `aws` module shows the current AWS region and profile when credentials, a `credential_process` or a `sso_start_url` have been setup.
-Alternatively, you can force this module to show the region and profile event when the credentials have not been setup with the `force_display` option.
+Alternatively, you can force this module to show the region and profile even when the credentials have not been setup with the `force_display` option.
 This is based on `AWS_REGION`, `AWS_DEFAULT_REGION`, and `AWS_PROFILE` env var with `~/.aws/config` file.
 This module also shows an expiration timer when using temporary